 The Annual Security Report contains information regarding campus security and personal safety including topics such as: crime prevention, public safety authority, crime reporting policies, fire safety, disciplinary procedures and other matters of importance related to security on campus.
 The report also contains crime statistics for the three previous calendar years, enumerating reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by the College; and on public property within, or immediately adjacent to and accessible from the campus.

-This information is required by federal law, (Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or “the Clery Act”) and is provided by the Union County College
+This information is required by federal law, (Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or “the Clery Act”) and is provided by the Union College

 Department of Public Safety.